-Heating a home with wood is generally the cheapest form of heating.
-But if the firewood supply is rare or expensive in your area, supplementing with scavenged firewood can help to reduce your heating costs.
+Heating a home with wood in a wood-burning stove is generally the cheapest form of heating, but if the firewood supply is rare or expensive in your area, supplementing with scavenged firewood can help to reduce your heating costs.
 There are many places to find free or almost free wood for burning and in many cases, you may be doing a great service to others.

 It should be noted that when dismantling or recycling any wood products, use care and watch for nails or large staples which could ruin your cutting tools and make this free wood, not-so-free in the long run.

-1) The most important rule in scavenging firewood, is to always ask permission from the property owner before you gather it.
+- The most important rule in scavenging firewood is to always ask permission from the property owner before you gather it.

 A local woodworking shop or a hobby woodworker you know may have scrap wood they have no need for.
 Some of this wood makes excellent kindling and you're providing a disposal service to them.